5 Reasons Why Caring for Ferals Actually Matters

 Controls Chaos & Populations

-Feral cat colonies left unmanaged can grow quickly.
+Left unmanaged, feral cat colonies can grow quickly.

-TNR (Trap-Neuter-Return) helps to stabilize rampant breeding and contributes to ending the kitten cycle.
+TNR (Trap-Neuter-Return) is our highest priority when it comes to caring for our community’s colonies.
+TNR helps to stabilize rampant breeding and to control the seemingly never ending kitten cycle.
 Studies have shown that overtime, TNR can reduce colony sizes by more than 60%.

 Healthier Streets, Happier Cats